User Levels and Access Levels

 Write Access Levels

 This property, which is found in various controls and components of Movicon projects, defines which is the control's Write Access Level.
-If the User has been authenticated but their Access Level does not correspond with the control's, the user will not be able to write in that control.
+If the User has been authenticated but their Access Level does not correspond with that of the control's, the user will not be able to write in that control.

 Variable "Write Access Level" property (paragraph: "Variable Access Level Properties")